Market Overview

 Market Priorities

-• Encourage wood use through engaging policymaking around codes and standards
+• Encourage wood use through engaging policymakers around codes and standards

 • Increase market share of single and multi-family residential construction